 Understanding Hot Water Delivery

-Waiting minutes for hot water wastes time, water, and energy.
-Understanding why your shower takes so long to heat up helps you find the right solution.
+If you have a slow hot water shower in Sydney, you're not alone.
+Waiting minutes for the water to warm up wastes time, water, and energy every single day.
+Understanding why your shower takes so long to heat up helps you find the right solution, whether it's a simple fix or a system upgrade.

 How Hot Water Systems Work

 Hot water travels from your hot water system through pipes to your shower.
-The time it takes depends on several factors including distance, pipe size, system type, and more.
+The time it takes depends on several factors, including the distance between the unit and your bathroom, pipe diameter, system type, water pressure, and insulation.
+Every metre of pipe between your hot water system and the shower adds delay.

 Common Causes of Slow-Heating Showers